 - Fever

-So, if you've had symptoms of coughing and a blocked or runny nose, but also have a sore throat, you probably have a cold.
-If you notice itching and watery eyes with coughing and a blocked or runny nose, you may have hay fever, especially if it's spring season and the pollen count is high.
-If the discharge from the runny or blocked nose is yellow/green, you probably have a cold but with hay fever, the discharge is usually clear.
+If you've experienced symptoms such as coughing and a blocked or runny nose, along with a sore throat, you likely have a cold.
+If you experience itching, watery eyes, coughing, and a blocked or runny nose, you may have hay fever, especially during the spring season when the pollen count is high.
+If the discharge from a runny or blocked nose is yellow or green, you probably have a cold; however, with hay fever, the discharge is usually clear.

 The type of cough you have can also be used to tell the difference between hay fever and a cold.
-The cough with hay fever feels like a dry cough but with a cold, it usually feels like a chesty cough.
-You should remember that the symptoms of the common cold usually get better within a few days, but if you notice your symptoms last for weeks and get worse when you go outside then you probably have hay fever.
+The cough with hay fever feels like a dry cough, but with a cold, it usually feels like a chesty cough.
+You should remember that the symptoms of the common cold usually improve within a few days.
+However, if you notice your symptoms persist for weeks and worsen when you go outside, then you are likely experiencing hay fever.

 Treatment and prevention

-The common cold virus spreads easily through fluid drops from the coughing and sneezing of an infected person.
-You can reduce the spread of the common cold virus by washing your hands regularly, keeping your surroundings germ-free and using a tissue when you sneeze or cough.
-There is currently no cure for a cold but you can manage your symptoms at home until they improve by drinking lots of fluids, eating healthy, resting, using over the counter painkillers and nasal decongestants to relieve a blocked nose.
+The common cold virus spreads easily through fluid droplets from the coughing and sneezing of an infected person.
+You can reduce the spread of the common cold virus by washing your hands regularly, keeping your surroundings clean and germ-free, and using a tissue when you sneeze or cough.
+There is currently no cure for a cold.
+Still, you can manage your symptoms at home until they improve by drinking plenty of fluids, eating a healthy diet, resting, and using over-the-counter painkillers and nasal decongestants to relieve a blocked nose.

-You can’t catch hay fever like a cold so you can only get it if you’re allergic to pollen.
-Unlike the common cold, you can treat hay fever with over-the-counter antihistamines which stop the chemical histamine from producing an allergic reaction in your body, and therefore reduces the symptoms of hay fever.
+You can’t catch hay fever like a cold, so you can only get it if you’re allergic to pollen.
+Unlike the common cold, you can treat hay fever with over-the-counter antihistamines, which stop the chemical histamine from producing an allergic reaction in your body, and therefore reduce the symptoms of hay fever.
 You can also use nasal decongestants to help with a blocked nose.

 In addition to taking antihistamines, there are a number of ways you can prepare yourself for the hay fever season.
 Check out our 5 tips to beating hay fever for practical information on preventing the spread of pollen and relieving your symptoms.

-The NHS provides more information about the treatment and prevention of hay fever symptoms and the common cold.
+The NHS provides more information about the treatment and prevention of hay fever symptoms, as well as the common cold.